-However, there are some basic actions you can take to make sure your WordPress website does not suffer from basic mistakes made by novices, so here are some tips.
+However, if you can’t afford one, there are some basic actions you can take to make sure your WordPress website does not suffer from basic mistakes made by novices, so here are some tips.

 This is the most basic mistake most novice user make.
 Despite many themes suggesting use of Child Theme and even including them in their package, you will be surprised how many people do not use it.

 The advantages of WordPress Child Theme are many but the main benefit of using Child Theme is to protect your customisation.
 When you use a Child Theme you make all your customisations including those in CSS, PHP file edits, etc. within the WordPress Child Theme and not the main theme.
 This means when you have to update the main theme, your customisation is protected as they are not overwritten.
 WordPress makes the first call to the Active Child Theme.
 If it finds what it needs (PHP file or CSS), it will not call on main the Main Theme.
 Neat trick which allows you to protect all your changes during updates.